telostia/Lunarium-masternode-docker/README.md

 `docker exec -it CONTAINERNAME bash`

-where CONTAINERNAME is `solariumcoin` or `solariumcoinmasternode` (i.e. `docker exec -it solariumcoinmasternode bash`)
+where CONTAINERNAME is `solarium` or `solariummasternode` (i.e. `docker exec -it solariummasternode bash`)

 you will see a new root prompt once in the container example output:
 ```
-root@localhost:~# docker exec -it solariumcoin bash
+root@localhost:~# docker exec -it solarium bash
 root@f93f055fd7d7:/#
 ```

-**solariumcoind commands in container**
+**solariumd commands in container**

-Execute solariumcoind commands within a container like this
+Execute solariumd commands within a container like this

-`/root/.solariumcoin/solariumcoind COMMAND`
+`/root/.solarium/solariumd COMMAND`

 for example

-`/root/.solariumcoin/solariumcoind getinfo`
+`/root/.solarium/solariumd getinfo`

-All files are located in /root/.solariumcoin on each node solariumcoin.conf is located /root/.solariumcoin/pepcoin.conf
+All files are located in /root/.solarium on each node solarium.conf is located /root/.solarium/pepcoin.conf

 If you found this helpful don't be shy to donate: